joerivanveen/bloembraaden/README.md

 ### New relic
 You can install new relic on your server and Bloembraaden will use it to report errors and stuff.
 You don’t have to set up anything, Bloembraaden checks for ‘extension_loaded’.
-However, you **must** switch off the browser ‘auto instrument’ feature in newrelics .ini file, because it is incompatible with the Bloembraaden javascript compilation.
+However, you **must** switch off the browser ‘auto instrument’ feature in new relics `.ini` file, because it is incompatible with the Bloembraaden javascript compilation.

 ## Initial install
-The first install is done after you have prepared your config file and the two databases, as well as your webserver.
+The first install is done after you have prepared your config file and the database, as well as your webserver.

 1. Set `install` to `true` in the config.
 2. Provide the following ENV variables needed for initial installation: